anoksha-na/major_project/README.md

-# Major Project: AI-Powered Medical Diagnosis Platform
+# AI-Powered Medical Diagnosis Platform

 An integrated AI-based platform for medical image classification and interactive chatbot assistance, designed to support healthcare professionals in diagnosing cancer and related conditions.